dpanshug/cypress-test-explorer/README.md

 1. Click the folder icon (Set Cypress Project Path) in the Test Explorer title bar.
 2. Enter the relative path to the folder containing the Cypress configuration file.

-### Configure Environment Variables
+### Configure Cypress Run Variables

-1. In the Activity Bar, below the list of Cypress files, locate the section for Environment Variables.
+1. In the Activity Bar, below the list of Cypress files, locate the section for Cypress Run Variables.
-2. Enter the environment variables, such as `CY_MOCK=1`, to be used for executing the Cypress run.
+2. Enter the variables such as `CY_MOCK=1`, to be used for executing the Cypress run.
 3. Click Save to apply the changes.

 ### Configure executable command